Online Chemistry Course Overview

-Students interested in taking chemistry online can find such distance learning options at two-year community colleges as well as four-year universities.
+When deciding whether to enroll in an online chemistry course, it can be helpful to find out about the general format of these courses, the lab component options, and the possible subject areas.
+Students interested in online chemistry courses can find distance learning options at two-year community colleges and four-year universities.
 Some online courses in this area of study may be offered to satisfy general education degree requirements or undergraduate major coursework.
-In other cases, these classes may be provided to distance learners who aren't seeking college credit but just want to build their chemistry knowledge; options like this are often delivered through schools' continuing education departments or open access programs.
+In other cases, these classes may be provided to distance learners who aren't seeking college credit but just want to build their chemistry knowledge.
+Options like this are often delivered through schools' continuing education departments or open access programs.

 Online Chemistry Course Topics